 Perhaps you want to make money blogging through affiliate marketing?
 Or maybe you’re a blogger who’d like to advertise someone’s product for some form of recompense?
-If either of these scenarios apply to you, you must provide affiliate disclosure.
+If either of these scenarios apply to you, you must provide affiliate link disclosure.

 You can make many different types of mistakes as a blogger.
 Some of them relate to your content and affect how engaging it is.
 Other more technical blogging mistakes affect your ability to rank in search engines.